umputun/remark42/README.md

 ##### Locales

-Right now Remark has support three locales en, ru (partial translated), de and fi.
+Right now Remark is translated to en, ru (partially), de, and fi languages.
-You can pick one using configuration object.
+You can pick one using [configuration object](#setup-on-your-website).

-Do you want support other locale?
-Please create [issue](https://github.com/umputun/remark42/issues).
+Do you want translate remark42 to other locale?
+Please see [this documentation](https://github.com/umputun/remark42/blob/master/docs/translation.md) for details.

 #### Last comments